The Benin Bronzes: Towards the Resolution of a Long-Standing Dispute?

 Featuring speakers from Africa, Europe, and the U.S., this conference addresses Nigeria’s claims and the preparations for the physical return of the Bronzes, outlines collaborative international projects, and looks at alternatives to restitution such as those proposed by institutions in Europe and elsewhere.
 Speakers (including some from the Benin Dialogue Group, which gathers Nigerian authorities and global museum delegates) will focus on key issues in critical heritage studies such as the decolonization of Western museums; the role of digitization; decontextualization; and the essential relationship between local communities and objects from their past.

-Souleymane Bachir Diagne (Columbia University, New York)
+Souleymane Bachir Diagne (Director of the Institute of African Studies, Columbia University, New York)

 Pierre Losson (Italian Academy Fellow 2020, Columbia University, New York)

 Panel 1: From the Global North Back to Nigeria?
 Museums, the Benin Dialogue Group, and the Future of the Bronzes